Best Photo Organizing Software

 While the photo editors allow you to alter your photos in more ways than the photo organizers, they often lack advanced organizing tools.
 ACDSee 20 still has editing features but outperforms the other software with its tagging and organizing options.

 Top Ten Reviews seeks, whenever possible, to evaluate all products and services in hands-on tests that simulate as closely as possible the experiences of a typical consumer.
 We obtained the software in our comparison on loan from the companies.
 The companies had no input or influence over our test methodology, nor was the methodology provided to any of them in more detail than is available through reading our reviews.
 Results of our evaluations were not provided to the companies in advance of publication.

 What Else Is Important When Selecting Photo Organizing Software?

 While organizing and editing tools serve as important considerations when choosing photo organizing software, importing and sharing features determine which pictures you can use and where you can share them.
-These additional features are reflected in our scores, recommendations and articles about photo organizing software.
+These additional features are reflected in our scores and recommendations.
 Consider the following features when you are purchasing photo organizing software:

 File Management: Uploading Photos

 The type of device you use to take pictures may determine which software is best for you.
 Most photo organizing software supports RAW files from digital cameras, as well as images gathered from phones, removable media and scanners.
 Software with RAW compatibility allows you to edit images without corrupting the original file and create different edits of one photo.

 Sharing: What Social Media Sites Can I Post On?

 The ability to share your photos on multiple social media sites is important.
 The best organizer programs let you directly post your photos or entire albums on sites like Facebook and Flickr.
 Many programs can also back up your files, uploading them in bulk to online galleries, photo sites or the cloud.